< Part 4 | Part 5 | Part 6 >

 Would any scene from Con Air be even remotely considered iconic if not for Homestuck?

 John strifes with an imp over the course of three interactive flashes.
-The first is a simple reenactment of the iconic “don’t move or the bunny gets it” scene.
+The first is a simple reenactment of the iconic “don’t move or the bunny gets it” scene from Con Air.
 The second is a bit more complex, with a short walkaround and battle system where John hits the imp a few times until he gets hurt.
 I have to say that although walkarounds in the comic’s usual sprite mode style look super cool, they aren’t all that fun to go through; switching to 16-bit art and talksprites was absolutely worth the trade.

 Rose makes her way to the mausoleum and damn this fire art looks cool.